OpenEvalProject/evals/manuscripts/elife-29222/v1/manuscript.md

 To assess the robustness of magnetic eye tracking over time, eight mice were repeatedly calibrated each day for a week, using the velocity method.
 The reciprocal of the calibration factor represents the in vivo sensitivity of the magnetic sensor in mV/° (the slope in Figure 4B, left).
 On average, the sensitivity of the magnetic sensor decreased by only 4.2% after one week (Figure 4E, left).
 Even after many months, the magnetic implants were remarkably robust.
 In a population of ten mice recorded 5–7 months after implantation, only two had unusable eye movement signals.
 In the remainder, sensitivity was lower than on the first day it was measured, but still suitable for eye tracking measurements (Figure 4E, right).

 Although the implants were robust over many months, the calibration factors could fluctuate from day to day in individual mice.
-To quantify this, the absolute value of the percent change in the calibration factor k, relative to the calibration factor value on Day 1, was calculated for each day in each mouse: Δkn=|kn−k1|k1⋅100%, where kn is the calibration factor on Day n.
-On average, there was gradual drift in the calibration factors from their original values over time (Δkn increased with the number of days since original calibration; Figure 4F), indicating that regular recalibration is important to maintain accuracy.
+To quantify this, the absolute value of the percent change in the calibration factor k, relative to the calibration factor value on Day 1, was calculated for each day in each mouse: $Δk_{n}=\frac{|k_{n}−k_{1}|}{k_{1}}⋅100%$, where $k_{n}$ is the calibration factor on Day n.
+On average, there was gradual drift in the calibration factors from their original values over time ($Δk_{n}$ increased with the number of days since original calibration; Figure 4F), indicating that regular recalibration is important to maintain accuracy.

-## Linearity and spatial resolution of the magnetic eye tracking system
+### Linearity and spatial resolution of the magnetic eye tracking system

 We benchmarked magnetic eye tracking against the well-established eye coil technique, by quantifying the linearity and spatial resolution of each technique.
 Because the dual-angle video-oculography system reports eye position with a high degree of linearity (Figure 3C), the linearity of the magnetic and eye coil systems was assessed by regressing each signal against video-derived eye position, recorded simultaneously during vestibularly-driven eye movements in the light.
 Both eye coil and magnetic systems were highly correlated with the video system, and the correlation coefficient for the magnetic system was comparable to that for the eye coil system (Figure 5A), indicating a similar level of linearity.